civic-data-design-lab/react-beirut/scripts/README.md

 ### 5/11/2022
 * Updated archive info schema, changed `type` to `ref_type` to prevent conflicts with MongoDB fields.
 * Uploaded all archive information objects to the database.
+* Reuploaded, added the craft_discipline_category field and arrayified space separated strings (updated schema to reflect this).

 ### 5/10/2022
 * Uploaded all images from combined workshops and the image metadata.